 - Find a testing location near you

-Phase 1A is the first vaccine distribution step.
-The vaccine is currently being distributed to:
+Phase 1A was the first vaccine distribution step.
+The vaccine was distributed to:

 - Long-term care facility residents